cloud-native-toolkit/turbonomic-tz-target-config/README.md

 ## Pre-requisites:
  - ROSA/ARO/ROKS cluster deployed through TechZone
  - Turbonomic is up and running
+ - aws, azure, vcenter, instana, kubeturbo and udt probes are enabled
  - Valid Turbonomic license is applied
  - oc client on your workstation
  - You should have cluster-admin access on the cluster